What is Creatine?

 Can Creatine be sourced within the diet?

-Yes, of course, Creatine is present in a lot of meat products, most abundantly in steaks, beef, as well as fish sources such as tunas, herrings, and salmon.
+Yes, of course, Creatine is present in a lot of meat products, most abundantly in steaks, beef, as well as fish sources such as tuna, herrings, and salmon.
 A bodybuilder's diet which is rich in the above foods, will provide a higher level of Creatine within the skeletal muscle of that individual, than a bodybuilder that has a vegetarian style diet.

 The net amount of Creatine which is synthesised during the day within the body is thought to be around 2 grams of Creatine.
 This amount will obviously fluctuate depending upon the types of protein based foods within that diet.
-The 2 grams shows that although Creatine is sourced within the body, it is still an inferior total to that of which can be obtained through Creatine supplementation.
+The 2 grams shows that although Creatine is sourced within the body, it is still an inferior total to that which can be obtained through Creatine supplementation.